Strawberry Picking Saitama: Shimura Farm with Play Area

 I could sip complimentary tea and green tea, available to all customers, while the kids played.
 Its location is good for anyone who drives as it is so close to the highway.
 It is on the Ken-o highway, Sakado exit, very close to the Tsurgashima Interchange for the Kanetsu expressway making it accessible not only to people in Saitama, but other areas of Kanto too.

-There isn’t much in the immediate area though (nearby attractions below), but they do have a fish farm next door and flower fields, the latter of which is free to anyone.
+However, there isn’t much in the immediate area though (nearby attractions below).
+But they do have a fish farm next door and flower fields.
+The flower fields are free to anyone.
 We enjoyed a walk up the embankment.
 You can sometimes see swans and Tsuru, Japanese crane, in the surrounding rice paddies too; we were particularly lucky to see a whole flock of swans!

 Strawberry Picking Saitama: play area in photos